JohnReid/Cam-Bio-Big-Data/README.md

 # Cambridge bioinformatics and big data training resources

-This repository holds a training directory of training resources available in and around Cambridge for basic bioinformatics processing and big data analytics.
+This repository holds a [training directory](https://johnreid.github.io/Cam-Bio-Big-Data/) of training resources available in and around Cambridge for basic bioinformatics processing and big data analytics.

-Please feel free to add resources and opinions of them in `index.md`.
+Please feel free to add resources and opinions of them by editing `index.md`.